harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/4-set-up-cloud-cost-management/set-up-cost-visibility-for-aws.md

 * The same connector cannot be used in NextGen and FirstGen.
 * For CCM, AWS connectors are available only at the Account level in Harness.
 * If you have multiple AWS accounts, you may need to create multiple AWS connectors depending on desired functionality:
 	+ **Cost Visibility**: You may need to create one or multiple AWS connectors depending on the availability of consolidated billing.
-Please see **Cost and Usage Reports (CUR)** for more information.
+Go to **Cost and Usage Reports (CUR)** for more information.
 	+ **Resource Inventory Management**: You will need to create an AWS connector for each account.
 	+ **Optimization by AutoStopping**: You will need to create an AWS connector for each account.